Logo Transparency - PNG

 Hatton: Nestled in the heart of "tea country," Hatton is renowned for its enchanting tea trails.
 Accessible by train, the journey to Hatton is a rewarding experience in itself.
 Delve into the pristine tea trails, learn about the art of tea production, and soak in the unspoiled beauty of this breathtaking region.

 Yala National Park: Located in the southeast of Sri Lanka, Yala National Park is a cherished destination for wildlife enthusiasts.
-It's home to a variety of animals, such as leopards, elephants, diverse bird species, and rich flora and fauna.
+Renowned for its leopard population, Yala is also home to elephants, sloth bears, crocodiles, and over 200 bird species.
 Embark on thrilling game drives as you journey through the park's diverse landscapes, encompassing forests, grasslands, and lagoons.

 When to go / useful information